-A spot that’s well known by nearby residents but not so popular if you don’t stay in this area, Ulu Pandan Reservoir offers a great sunset view and a serene environment.
+A sunset-watching spot that’s well known by nearby residents but not so popular if you don’t stay in this area, Ulu Pandan Reservoir offers a great sunset view and a serene environment.
 You’ll be able to take in the calm atmosphere along its boardwalk or watch as residents go for a jog while appreciating the view of the sun setting.

 How to get there: Buses 176, 30 or 78 stop near the reservoir.

 This ideal location to catch the sunset also offers activities such as fishing, kayaking, and jogging.
 Plan a fun day out here and finish the day with sunset-watching.

 How to get there: Take the MRT to Khatib MRT station.
 From there, it is a 10-minute walk.

 Away from the bustling city, Sembawang Park provides a wonderful sunset view along the beach.
 This park is perfect for families and friends to get together and it is also a popular fishing spot.

 How to get there: Take bus 882 from Sembawang Interchange and alight after 11 bus stops.